HOLISMOKES XIII: Strong-lens candidates at all mass scales and their environments from the Hyper-Suprime Cam and deep learning: Environment analysis

-For the selection of overdensities, we first exploit the extracted photo-$z$ distributions directly, and define eight criteria.
-First, since a higher peak of the photo-$z$ distribution indicates a higher concentration of galaxies at a similar redshift, we introduce the absolute height of the photo-$z$ distribution peak $N_\text{max}$ as a criterion.
-The second criterion is the total amount of objects in the adopted field $N_\text{tot}$, indicating the density of the field in general.
-The third criteria is the ratio $N_\text{frac} = N_\text{max}/N_\text{tot}$, indicating the concentration of systems at the given redshift bin compared to the whole distribution.
-Since, as noted above, we expect a galaxy cluster to cover multiple neighbouring redshift bins, we further introduce $N_\text{peak5}$ and $N_\text{peak10}$, which gives the number of bins next to $N_\text{max}$ that exceeds 5 or 10 counts, respectively.
-These are complemented with the criteria $A_\text{peak5}$ and $A_\text{peak10}$, which give the sum of objects within $N_\text{peak5}$ and $N_\text{peak10}$, respectively.
-These seven criteria rely on the fact that the different and complementary photometric redshift algorithms were applied broadly to the same footprint of the network candidates.
-These criteria are highlighted in the photo-$z$ histograms shown in Fig.~\ref{fig:hist_examples}.
+For the selection of overdensities, we first exploited the extracted photo-$z$ distributions directly and defined the following eight quantities that we used for the evaluation process:

+\begin{enumerate} \item[$\bullet$] $N_\text{max}$: Since a higher peak of the photo-$z$ distribution indicates a higher concentration of galaxies at a similar redshift, we introduce the absolute height of the photo-$z$ distribution peak $N_\text{max}$ as a criterion. \item[$\bullet$] $N_\text{tot}$: The second criterion is the total amount of objects in the adopted field, indicating the density of the field in general. \item[$\bullet$] $N_\text{frac}$: The third criterion is the ratio $N_\text{max}/N_\text{tot}$, indicating the concentration of systems at the given redshift bin compared to the whole distribution. \item[$\bullet$] $N_\text{peak5}$: Since, as noted above, we would expect a galaxy cluster to cover multiple neighboring redshift bins, we further introduce a criterion that gives the number of bins next to $N_\text{max}$ exceeding five counts. \item[$\bullet$] $N_\text{peak10}$: Same criterion as $N_\text{peak5}$ but for 10 neighboring bins instead of five. \item[$\bullet$] $A_\text{peak5}$: This criterion gives the sum of objects within $N_\text{peak5}$ bins, since a higher number of systems within the bounds above five indicate a significant overdensity. \item[$\bullet$] $A_\text{peak10}$: This criterion gives, in analogy to $A_\text{peak5}$, the sum of objects within $N_\text{peak10}$ bins. \item[$\bullet$] $z_\text{low}$: The lower redshift bound value of $N_\text{max}$. \end{enumerate}